Please view these information tabs to help get Clock Loop-End Mainspring Replacements

 The teeth of the gear wheels

-Lastly inspect the teeth of the gears on both the main wheel where the spring was, and the next wheel up.
-Bent teeth are common but not as easy to correct.
+Lastly, inspect the teeth of the gears on both the main wheel where the spring was, and the next wheel up.
+Ordinarily, bent teeth are common but not as easy to correct.

 Wooden clock case inspection

-Get the movement out with no further damage to the clock case.
-Check the condition of the case to be sure it does not need attention.
-It may need to be reglued or nailed together more secure as the impact of the spring breaking could loosen the boards.
+At any rate, make sure to get the movement out with no further damage to the clock case.
+Then check the condition of the case to be sure it does not need attention.
+It may need glue or nails to make it more secure as the impact of the spring breaking could loosen the boards.

 To much information